Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Methods

 Assume there are $K$ starting configurations in the training set.
 Each configuration ${\bm x^{(k)}}$ in the training set has {\it ab initio} energy precalculated.
 We denote {\it ab initio} energies by $E^{\rm a.i.}$.
 For finding the parameters $\bm \theta$, i.e., MTP fitting, we minimize the loss function

-Starting from $K$ initial configurations we create the training set automatically using the AL\cite{Podryabinkin-2017,Gubaev-2018} algorithm during the RPMD\cite{Manolopoulos2004,Manolopoulos2005,Manolopoulos2006} simulation.
+Starting from $K$ initial configurations we create the resulting training set automatically using the AL \cite{Podryabinkin-2017,Gubaev-2018} algorithm during the RPMD \cite{Manolopoulos2005} simulation.
 The AL algorithm allows us to select configurations for adding to the training set on which MTP will be trained and the RPMD method allows us calculating rate constants with high accuracy.
-The combination of MTP active training and RPMD methods (RPMD-AL-MTP algorithm) has already been successfully applied to the thermally activated OH + H$_2$ $\to$ H + H$_2$O \cite{Novikov-RPMD2018} and CH$_4$ + CN $\to$ CH$_3$ + HCN \cite{Novikov-RPMD2018} chemical reactions, and the barrierless S + H$_2$ $\to$ SH + H \cite{Novikov-RPMD2019} chemical reaction.
-However, in the mentioned studies MTP was fitted to the energies and forces calculated with the reference model PESs rather than a quantum-mechanical model.
-Here we go beyond the previous model calculations and also fit MTP to quantum-mechanical data.
+The combination of MTP active training and RPMD methods (RPMD-AL-MTP algorithm) has already been successfully applied to the thermally activated OH + H$_2$ $\to$ H + H$_2$O \cite{Novikov-RPMD2018} and CH$_4$ + CN $\to$ CH$_3$ + HCN \cite{Novikov-RPMD2018} chemical reactions, and the barrierless S($^1$D) + H$_2$ $\to$ HS($^1$D) + H \cite{Novikov-RPMD2019} chemical reaction.
+However, in the mentioned studies MTP was fitted to the energies and forces calculated with the reference model PESs rather than an electronic structure {\it ab initio} model.
+Here we go beyond the previous model calculations and also fit MTP to the data calculated with the high level of the electronic structure theory (UCCSD(T)-F12a).
 The scheme of our methodology is shown in Fig. \ref{Fig:TOC}.
+The algorithm consists of the following steps: